 The happy revelation is that you’re ready to be a plant mom!
 The complication is you have a deathly fear of worms or a small space that isn’t really dirt-friendly.
 That leaves us with, well, the conflict: how to grow plants without soil.
 And moreover, how do you grow plants in an easy-care way that doesn’t put you in Chia Pet territory?
-(Like, not that you wouldn’t want a Golden Girls head that sprouts microgreens).

 You, my friend, want to get into hydroponic planting.
 See, there are plenty plants capable growing in water rather than soil or other media.
 Plants derive certain nutrients from soil such as nitrogen, phosphorus, potassium, which also exist alongside other mineral solids, air, water, and organic matter.

 “Growing something hydroponically means the roots grow in water and chemical substitutes are used instead of naturally occurring chemical elements,” says Levi Gardner, environmental educator founder and co-executive director of Urban Roots.
 “These nutrients can come from either synthetic or organic chemicals.
 This means that they can either grow in water enriched with something like ammonia or fish emulsion.
 Basically, growing a plant hydroponically means its roots are in water rather than in soil.”